 You may have heard that the ultimate goal of any organization is to maximize the wealth of the shareholders by generating greater amounts of profit.
-And aiming for a sustainable and consistent growth in profits is impossible without managing the costs efficiently.
-It is out of this predominant requisite that the Capital Structure and its study derive significance.
+And aiming for sustainable and consistent growth in profits is impossible without managing the costs efficiently.
+Out of this predominant requisite, the Capital Structure and its study derive significance.

 What is Capital Structure and Why is it Important?

-Capital structure in the simplest terms refers to the proportion of debt and equity representing the total capital of the business which is required to fund the investments and day to day operational activities.
+In the simplest terms, capital structure refers to the proportion of debt and equity representing the total capital of the business required to fund the investments and day-to-day operational activities.

 The need for deciding upon a suitable capital structure stems from the fact that it is typically less expensive to obtain debt financing when compared to equity.
-The businesses, therefore, must be careful to employ such proportion of debt, the cost of which does not outweigh the returns on its investment, consequently leaving a greater chunk of returns for the shareholders.
-Such an analysis, we call as ‘Capital Structure Analysis’.
+The businesses, therefore, must be careful to employ such a proportion of debt, the cost of which does not outweigh the returns on its investment, consequently leaving a greater chunk of returns for the shareholders.
+Such an analysis we call ‘Capital Structure Analysis.’

-Moreover, it also influences the organizations’ risk profile, ability and to obtain funding and its cost, resilience to economic and industrial downturns, appeal to various stakeholders and their expected return on investment.
+Moreover, it also influences the organizations’ risk profile, ability to obtain funding and its cost, resilience to economic and industrial downturns, appeal to various stakeholders, and their expected return on investment.

 Some Capital Structure Theories